Want the perfect workout program?Take Quiz

 Body Solid has a range of Smith machines from inexpensive residential models to high end commercial.

-They have residential Smith machines (model PSM144X & PSM1442xS) with a standard barbell that weighs 32lbs, angled Smith machines with Olympic sized barbells that weigh 25lbs (model GS348Q & GS348QP4), and a high end commercial gym Smith machine with a counterbalanced barbell that weighs 6lbs (model SCB1000).
+Body Solid has residential Smith machines (model PSM144X & PSM1442xS) with a standard barbell that weighs 32lbs, angled Smith machines with Olympic sized barbells that weigh 25lbs (model GS348Q & GS348QP4), and a high end commercial gym Smith machine with a counterbalanced barbell that weighs 6lbs (model SCB1000).

 Nautilus is a huge brand that most of you probably know.
 They sell a high end commercial Smith machine that you’ll find at some gyms, and the bar weighs approximately 15lbs.